Jane with her Tenterfield Terrier c 2015

 Jane Harvey has had a life-time passion for pure-bred dogs.
 She is probably best known for breeding 73 Champion Rangeaire Airedales in line across 10 generations.
+Currently my breed is Tenterfield Terriers which brings the number of Champions I have bred or owner to over 100.
 Though equally, her extensive experience also covers exhibiting, judging, breeding, grooming, education and as an advocate for pure-breed dogs.
 In the last decade, Jane has become famous for her unique and authoritative janedogs.com website.
+Jane has now published 2 books with a third well underway.

-Over her 65 year career, Jane Harvey's major achievements include :
+Over her 75 year career, Jane Harvey's major achievements include:

 - Exhibiting dogs continuously since 1948

-- Award winning video producer of dog DVDs with over 300 titles and exports to 70 countries
+- Award winning video producer of dog DVDs with over 300 titles, exported to around 80 countries

 - Lectured on Terriers regularly in Victoria as well as in South Africa and New Zealand and conducted Terrier Seminars in Canada.